Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/troglodyte.md

 NoteIcon: monster
 BestiaryType: humanoid (troglodyte)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-290, Hoard of the Dragon Queen, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Phandelver and Below: The Shattered Obelisk
+BookSource: "Monster Manual p.
+290, Hoard of the Dragon Queen, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Phandelver and Below: The Shattered Obelisk"
 ---
 # [Troglodyte](2-Mechanics/CLI/bestiary/humanoid/troglodyte.md)
 *Source: Monster Manual p.
 290, Hoard of the Dragon Queen, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Phandelver and Below: The Shattered Obelisk*